 DAY 8 - Tashkurgan

-- Overnight in Tashkurgan.
+Overnight in Tashkurgan.

 DAY 9/10/11 - Kashgar

-- On our way to Kashgar we'll stop at the quintessentially Uyghur market town of Upal for a traditional Turkestani lunch.
+On our way to Kashgar we'll stop at the quintessentially Uyghur market town of Upal for a traditional Turkestani lunch.

-- Once in Kashgar, we'll devote two-and-half days touring both the main historical sights and the off-the-beaten-path attractions in and around this mesmerisingly chaotic and splendidly diverse Central Asian town.
+Once in Kashgar, we'll devote two-and-half days touring both the main historical sights and the off-the-beaten-path attractions in and around this mesmerisingly chaotic and splendidly diverse Central Asian town.

-- Dinner and overnight in Kashgar.
+Meals and overnights in Kashgar.